qiaoyu-zheng/RP3D-Diag/README.md

 * Download files from HuggingFace.
 * Modify all the paths (files in DataPath, all the python files and bash files) to your own.
-* The DataPath folder shuold be like:
+* The DataPath folder should be like:

 ```
 src